OmChopkar/birthday-invitation-generator/README.md

 * `index.html` - The main structure and UI of the application.
 * `styles.css` - Custom styling, including animations and responsive media queries.
 * `script.js` - Functional logic for generating the invitation card.

-## 📸 Screenshots
-*(You can add a screenshot here later by uploading an image to GitHub and linking it)*